Everything You Need to Know about Tencha

 So many enjoy the flavor profile of Matcha.
 It is typically characterized by a sweet vegetal taste with but the merest hint of bitterness and a decided umami hit.
 Does this mean that the same can be expected of Tencha?

 Keep in mind that Matcha is the actual leaf and not just the liquor created from steeping.
 Therefore, even if it oxidizes and loses some of the original Tencha properties in the grinding, the flavor of Matcha is still understandably stronger than that of steeped Tencha.

 High-grade Tencha boasts an intense sweetness and unparalleled round richness.
 In Japan, Tencha leaves are the only ones that qualify for making Matcha.
 Unfortunately, there are “Matcha” products sold in the United States that do not actually come from Tencha.
 Instead, they come from Sencha, technically making them Konacha instead of Matcha.
 For Japanese green tea aficionados, the difference is easily apparent.
 Konacha has a more intense flavor with a slightly tannic and astringent finish.

-Matcha is supposed to Japan what champagne is to France.
+Matcha is supposedly to Japan what champagne is to France.
 It has unique properties that are almost impossible to replicate elsewhere.
 Camellia sinensis or tea plants cultivated specifically for producing Matcha are mainly grown in Uji (Kyoto) and Nishio (Aichi).
 Incidentally, when you talk of Matcha, you’re essentially talking about Tencha as well.

 In the same way that there are Ceremonial Matcha and Culinary Matcha, there are Tencha leaves that are turned into Matcha, and there are those that are used for cooking.
 Whole leaves are best for soups and stews.
 However, the powder version is understandably preferable for baking and making sweets like smoothies and ice cream.